 opcode's ability to interact with addresses

-whose code does not exist yet on-chain mandates protections to prevent external calls to
+whose code does not yet exist on-chain makes it important to prevent external calls to

 malicous or insecure contract code that is not yet known.